pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-04-18-Stop-ranting-you-moron.md

 off, so that he doesn't come and screw up any project I'm involved with.

 In this paragraph, he rants about the problem just like Nishant did but in a more aggressive way.
-But the good thing is that, he also decribes what specifically is the problem here:
+But the good thing is that, he also describes what specifically is the problem here:

 > C++ leads to really really bad design choices.
 You invariably start using